-But they all have one thing in common, or should I say 3?
+But they all have one thing in common, or should I say Three?

-They all use a three-stage filter that combines a pre-filter for large debris, a carbon filter for gases and odors, and a true HEPA filter for contaminants and particulates floating in the air.
+They all use a three-stage filter that combines a pre-filter for large debris, a carbon filter for gases and odors, and a true HEPA filter for contaminants and particles floating in the air.

 Winix PlasmaWave also uses the standard true HEPA the filters allergens as small as 0.3 microns and Carbon with a pre filter.

-These our hands down the most popular and effective air purifying technologies on the shelf.
+These are hands down the most popular and effective air purifying technologies on the shelf.
 Almost every air purifier uses these three filters.